 This year is hard on everyone, in universal ways, but also in ways specific to age, identity, and life stage.

-In youth and emerging young adults we’re seeing stress, anxiety, depression, self harm and suicide related to the pandemic; additional stresses of academic challenges, domestic violence, police brutality, economic and environmental uncertainty; and the impacts of police brutality civil unrest and loss of loved ones and icons.
+With youth and emerging young adults we’re seeing stress, anxiety, depression, self harm and suicide ideation related to the pandemic and results of quarantine and isolation; additional stresses of academic challenges, domestic violence, economic and environmental uncertainty; and the impacts of police brutality, civil unrest and loss of loved ones and icons.

 And many of us also wonder about the long-term effects of online and social distanced school; loss of extra-curriculars, sports and social outlets; and an increase in screen time with less varied human interaction.
 How do we help young people in 2020/2021?
 More importantly, as more seasoned adults, how do we help young people while also acknowledging that our own energy and reserves are being depleted by the very same things that are impacting them?
 Sometimes more so?

 I’m going to suggest something that might seem counter-intuitive.
 I think we need to back off.

 I believe that we need to shift our focus from active to supportive, or responsive, ministry with young people right now.
 What I mean by active ministry is programs and events that rely on active participation and attendance.
 Success and impact of these programs are based on attendance, witnessed engagement and participant feedback.
 Examples are large youth group programs, OWL (Our Whole Lives sexual education program), service and heritage trips, cluster/regional/national youth and young adult conferences, faith development curriculums, creative fundraising events . . . you get the picture.
 These are the most visible and most celebrated signs of YaEA engagement in congregations.
 Often they are the things that attract new people or encourage more participation.
 They are the programs that young people look forward to finally being old enough to join - like their siblings and friends before them.
 And when older adults look back on their time as YaEAs, they are often the powerful memories that come to mind first.